-WhiteFeather’s recent work will be featured in the upcoming publication/ exhibitions, Fermenting Feminism curated by Lauren Fornier, a multidisciplinary, speculative-material project that takes the form of a print publication and site-specific exhibitions, performances, and screenings.
+WhiteFeather’s recent work will be featured in the upcoming publication/ exhibition series, Fermenting Feminism curated by Lauren Fournier, a multidisciplinary, speculative-material project that takes the form of a print publication and site-specific exhibitions, performances, and screenings.

 Broken Dimanche Press/Büro BDP, Berlin: August 5, 2017.
 Featuring WhiteFeather Hunter, Rubina Martini, Zoë Schneider, The Unstitute, Leila Nadir and Cary Peppermint, Regina de Miguel and Lucrecia Dalt, and Nicki Green.
 Curated by Lauren Fournier, in collaboration with Ida Bencke and Dea Antonsen of the LAE.
 View the Facebook event here for more information.

-METER Artist-Run Centre, Copenhagen: Fall 2017 (TBD).
+Medical Museion, Copenhagen: Oct 24, 2018.
 Curated by Lauren Fournier, in collaboration with Ida Bencke and Dea Antonsen of the LAE.

 From the abstract by Lauren Fornier: